sanducanxue/coins-docs.github.io/docs/rest-api.md

 recvWindow | LONG  | YES    | This value cannot be greater than `60000`
 timestamp     | LONG  | YES    | A point in time for which transfers are being queried.

+If both the id and client_transfer_id parameters are passed, the id parameter will take precedence.

 **Response:**
 ```javascript
  {